dmartine/TNRIS-workshop/native/create_an_appstudio_app.md

  * If you don't have an iOS or Android go to step 11.

 10. Open AppStudio Player and `Sign In` to view your apps.
 Select the app you just created and select `Yes` to download the selected app to your device.
 Once the download is complete click `OK`.
-Select the app again and you now have that app running in the AppStudio Player.
+Select the app again and you now have that app running in AppStudio Player.

 11. or [download the desktop version of AppStudio] (http://appstudio.arcgis.com/download.html).